A guide explaining how to set up and configure a Vultr Load Balancer for distributing traffic across multiple servers.

 Vultr Load Balancer efficiently distributes incoming traffic across multiple servers, ensuring balanced resource utilization and enhanced reliability.
 This service prevents individual servers from becoming overloaded by managing traffic evenly, which helps maintain application performance and uptime.
 By provisioning a Load Balancer, you can enhance the scalability and resilience of your applications, improving overall user experience.

-Follow this guide to provision a Vultr Load Balancer on your Vultr account using the Vultr Customer Portal, API, or CLI.
+Follow this guide to provision a Vultr Load Balancer on your Vultr account using the Vultr Customer Portal, API, CLI, or Terraform.

 Navigate to Products and click Load Balancers.